 There is no real way to know exactly which way the currency exchange will go.
 Even experts don’t fully understand it.
-There are theories of cycles and waves such as Elliot waves that currency traders use to try an predict the future.
+There are theories of cycles and waves such as Elliot waves that currency traders use to predict the future.
 But most won’t be much above 50-50 in their pericarditis power.

 Still, even being slightly higher than 50-50 can become profitable if you are a disciplined currency trader.

 The currency risk looks like this.
 You invest $1000 NZD in overseas shares.
 Take the United States as an example, at an exchange rate of 0.50.
 Your investment is worth $500 USD.

 Your shares have increased by 10% and are now worth $550 USD, however, the exchange rate has also risen to 0.60.
 So converting back to NZ dollars your investment is worth $917.Currency risk can work both ways if the exchange rate had fallen to 0.40, then your $550 USD investment would be worth $1375.

 So as you can see, the risk is hard to quantify as it involves a lot of hindsight.

 Risk is hard to quantify, and it comes in many forms; inflation risk, investment risk, timing risk, economic risk, and currency risk.
 These are all external risks to your investments.
 You must also include the risk of the investment itself- the risk of not getting the returns you were looking for, or worse, not getting back your money at all.

 Generally speaking, all investments come with a certain level of risk.
 Lower risk is commonly associated with a lower potential return, while a higher level of risk is associated with a higher potential return.

 Fortunately, all these risks can be minimized with a well-diversified portfolio of investments.

 Learn More – Does Investing Make You Anxious